Jimmy Farris

 James Robert Farris (born April 13, 1978) is an American former professional football player who was a wide receiver in the National Football League (NFL).
 He played college football for the Montana Grizzlies.
 After his football career, he was an unsuccessful candidate for the United States Congress in 2012.
-With the New England Patriots, he won Super Bowl XXXVI.
+He won Super Bowl XXXVI with the New England Patriots.

 Early life

 Farris attended Lewiston High School in Lewiston, Idaho, and was a letterman in football, basketball, and track.
 In football, Farris helped in leading his team to their first Idaho High School Football State Championship as a sophomore, and as a senior, to the State Football Championship Game and finished his senior season with 78 receptions for 1,510 yards and 18 touchdowns.
 In basketball, he was named the team's most valuable player as a senior.

 College

 Farris attended the University of Montana, where he was a four-year letterman and All-American for the Grizzlies, leading them to the national championship game in 2000.
 His game-winning catch in the semi-final game against Appalachian State sent the "Griz" to their third championship game appearance in six years.